lamharrison/NER-and-Linking-of-Ancient-and-Historic-Places/README.md

 # NER and Linking of Ancient and Historic Places

-A Named-entity Recognition tool that can recognize historical places names in a text.
+An Named-entity Recognition tool that can recognize historical places names in a text.

 ## Table of Contents